Skyemou5/portfolio_website/portfolio_site/content/projects/ratchet_and_clank_scene_unity.md

 ## Outcome
 The final product is a highly detailed and faithful recreation of the Ratchet and Clank game scene, demonstrating a deep understanding of various software tools and techniques.
 This project not only showcases technical 3D modeling and texturing skills but also highlights the ability to capture and recreate the essence of a dynamic game environment.

-## Gallery
-- [Add screenshots or video links of the final scene]
-- [Include before/after comparisons or progress shots]
-- [Provide links to any walkthroughs or making-of videos]

-## Acknowledgments
-- [Mention any collaborations, inspirations, or resources that were instrumental in completing the project]